 - Where did you go to Culinary School?
 I went to The Culinary Institute of America in Napa, CA & The Art Institute in Orange County CA.

 - What is your favorite food?
-I get asked this the most, and if I had to choose one it would be Cake!
+I get asked this the most, and I say its the 3 C's- Chocolate, Cake & Cheese!